RomainCyr/LTRSP-3589/1_sanity_checks/2_aetest_check_version_and_igp_bonus/README.md

 This third exercise on AEtest is an improvement of the second one with an additional testcase: IGP configuration are compared against an expected one using the Genie `Diff` module.
-Moreover, the '@aetest.loop' is defined dynamically based on the devices in the testbed.
+Moreover, the `@aetest.loop` is defined dynamically based on the devices in the testbed.
 The test script is composed of 4 main sections with a few steps in each of them and only the one in bold are to be completed, the rest of the code and the testscript structure is already provided.